Outgoing students

 recognition table, which includes a list of courses taken at the partner university and their equivalents from the educational programme at UEM – download a file

-fill in online Learning Agreement Student Mobility for Studies – download a file
+fill in online Learning Agreement Student Mobility for Studies – via the website

 For traineeships: